CERTCC/CERT-Guide-to-CVD/docs/topics/roles/vendor.md

 # Vendor

+!!! info inline end "Synonyms for _Vendor_"

+    Other terms used to represent the concept of _vendor_ include: supplier, manufacturer, producer, creator, developer, author,
+    maintainer, provider, publisher, and distributor.

 The *vendor* is the party responsible for updating the product containing the vulnerability.
 Most often a vendor is a company or other organization, but an individual can also be a vendor.
 For example, a